How Hurricane Dorian is impacting Labor Day travel

 Both parks will remain closed until after the storm passes and the areas are deemed safe.

+In Orlando, about 50 miles inland from Florida's Atlantic coast, Walt Disney World was operating under normal conditions Saturday, but Disney planned to close Blizzard Beach water park on Sunday, according to an online statement.
+Kennedy Space Center Visitor Complex, one of Central Florida's most popular tourist destinations, was expected to be closed Sunday and Monday because of the storm.
+The center moved its $650 million Mobile Launch Platform inside on Friday.

-Hilton Head Island open for business
+Hilton Head Island remains open for business

 In South Carolina, Hilton Head Island's town manager, Steve Riley, isn't expecting anything dramatic weather-wise over the next few days.
 It rained off and on Saturday with similar weather predicted for Sunday, but that was already in the forecast before Dorian changed course, Riley said.